briannhinton/designer-interview-questions/README.md

 This is a collection of interview questions to ask a new candidate, or to ask yourself.
 I plan on fleshing them out some more, and adding the answers I generally look for from a candidate.

 See something wrong?
-Have a suggestion? [https://github.com/mrbrianhinton/designer-interview-questions/pulls](Submit a pull request.)
+Have a suggestion?
+[Submit pull request.](https://github.com/mrbrianhinton/designer-interview-questions/pulls)

 ## Interview Questions